kevinjosethomas/learning/Artificial Intelligence/Multilayer Perceptron (MLP).md

 A multi-layer perceptron (MLP) is an artificial neural network that has multiple layers of neurons (including an input layer, at least one hidden layer, and an output layer).
 It is a feedforward network with fully connected neurons, and serves as an improvement to single-layer perceptrons.
-Most MLPs use activation functions such as [[ReLU – Rectifier Activation Function]] or [[Sigmoid]].
+Most MLPs use activation functions such as [[ReLU Function – Rectifier Linear Unit]] or [[Sigmoid Activation Function]].

 ### Input Layer
 The input layer has all the perceptrons that receive the initial input data.
 Every neuron in the input layer represents one dimension, and the number of neurons in the input layer is determined by the dimensionality of the input data.
 This layer doesn't perform any computations on the data, and they simply pass the input vaalues to the next layer.